Gino Segrè: Personal life

 Segrè is married to Bettina Hoerlin (born 1939), a former Philadelphia Health Commissioner.
 She is the daughter of Los Alamos physicist Hermann Hoerlin and Kate (née Tietz, formerly Schmid).
 Hoerlin has chronicled her parents meeting and departure from Nazi Germany in her book Steps of Courage.
-Together they have seven children (including Julie Segre and Kristine Yaffe) and nine grandchildren, and live in Philadelphia.
+Together they have seven children (including Julie Segre and Kristine Yaffe) and nine grandchildren.
+They live in Philadelphia.